Bot or Human? Detecting ChatGPT Imposters with A Single Question: Introduction

 In this paper, we propose a novel framework named \textbf{\our{}}, Finding LLM Authenticity with a Single Inquiry and Response, to take full advantage of the strength and weakness of LLMs for LLM-based conversational bot detection.
 Specifically, we introduce a set of carefully designed questions that induce distinct responses between bots and humans.
 These questions are tailored to exploit the differences in the way that bots and humans process and generate language.
-As shown in Table \ref{compare_human_bot}, certain questions in the fields of symbolic manipulation, noise filtering, and graphical understanding are difficult for bots but relatively easy for humans.
-Examples include the counting, substitution, positioning, noise injection, and ASCII art.
-On the other hand, memorization and computation was relatively easy for bots but difficult for humans.
-Specifically, counting requires users to count the number of times a particular character appears in a string.
-Substitution involves substituting the characters of a random string according to a given rule.
-In positioning, users are asked to identify the $k$-th character after the $j$-th appearance of a given character $c$ in a random string.
-Random editing involves performing random operations, such as dropping, inserting, swapping, and substituting characters, on a randomly generated string and producing three distinct outputs.
-Noise injection presents common-sense questions that have been modified with additional characters.
-ASCII art require users to identify what is being depicted by ASCII characters.
-Memorization asks questions that demand the enumeration of items within a category or domain-specific knowledge that are challenging for humans to recall.
-Computation requires users to provide answers to complex math questions, such as calculating the product of two randomly sampled four-digit numbers.
-Our experimental results demonstrate that \our{} is effective in practice and offers a viable alternative to traditional CAPTCHAs.
-The proposed approach shows promise in developing more robust and accurate methods to detect bots quickly and protect online interactions.
+As shown in Table \ref{compare_human_bot}, certain questions in the fields of symbolic manipulation, randomness, searching, and graphical understanding are difficult for bots but relatively easy for humans.
+Examples include the counting, substitution, searching, and ASCII art reasoning.
+On the other hand, memorization and computation was relatively easy for bots but difficult for humans. \nop{Specifically, the counting task requires users to determine how many times a particular character appears in a string.
+Substitution involves replacing characters in a random string according to specified rules.
+Random editing encompasses various operations such as dropping, inserting, swapping, and substituting characters within a randomly generated string.
+Searching involves traversing a 2D grid to identify and count distinct islands, each defined as a contiguous cluster of '1's surrounded by '0's.
+ASCII art reasoning pertains to visual reasoning tasks based on images converted to ASCII art.
+Memorization involves posing questions that require the recall of numerous items from a specific category or domain, which humans often find challenging.
+Computation tasks users with solving complex mathematical problems, such as multiplying two randomly selected four-digit numbers.}

-The rest of the paper is organized as follows.
-Section \ref{related_works} shows some related work in this field.
-Sections \ref{sec:weakness_llm} and \ref{sec:strength_llm} present our proposed approaches to detect LLMs by leveraging their weaknesses and strengths respectively.
-Section \ref{experiments} shows the experimental results.
-Finally, Section \ref{conclusion} concludes the paper.